ember-shell/ember-shell/README.md

 #### Services

-  - `shell-manager` is responsible for every shell-app engine life-cycle.
+  - `shell-manager` is responsible of managing the core aspects, such as application life-cycles, workspaces, and more...
   - `shell-registry` uses local-storage to store key-value data related to each available app and shell configuration.
 It should be able to sync with external sources as well.
   - `shell-auth` provides basic user/groups authentication and authorization to the shell session and it's running apps.